A priori error estimates of a diffusion equation with Ventcel boundary conditions on curved meshes: Error analysis

 \section{Error analysis}

-Throughout this section, $c$ refers to a positive constant independent of the mesh size $h$.
+Throughout this section, we consider that the mesh size~$h$ is sufficiently small and that $c$ refers to a positive constant independent of the mesh size~$h$.
 From now on, the domain~$\Omega$, is assumed to be at least~$\c {k+1}$ regular, and the source terms in problem \eqref{1} are assumed more regular: $f \in \mathrm{H}^{k-1}(\Omega)$ and $g \in \mathrm{H}^{k-1}(\Gamma)$.
-Then according to~\cite[Theorem~3.4]{ventcel1}, the exact solution $u$ of Problem \eqref{1} is in $\Hk1\omgam$.
+Then according to~\cite[Theorem~3.4]{ventcel1}, the exact solution $u$ of Problem~\eqref{1} is in~$\Hk1\omgam$.

 Our goal in this section is to prove the following theorem. \begin{theorem} Let $u \in \Hk1\omgam$ be the solution of the variational problem \eqref{fv_faible} and $u_h \in \Vh$ be the solution of the finite element formulation~\eqref{fvh}.
-There exists a constant $c > 0$ such that,
+There exists a constant $c > 0$ such that for a sufficiently small mesh size $h$,

 where $u_h^\ell \in \Vhlifte$ denotes the lift of $u_h$ onto $\Omega$, given in Definition \ref{def:liftvolume}. \end{theorem} The overall error in this theorem is composed of two components: the geometrical error and the finite element error.
 To prove these error bounds, we proceed as follows: \begin{enumerate} \item estimate the geometric error: we bound the difference between the exact bilinear form $a$ and the lifted bilinear form $\ahell$; \item bound the $\HH1$ error using the geometric and interpolation error estimation, proving the first inequality of \eqref{errh1_errl2}; \item an Aubin-Nitsche argument helps us prove the second inequality of \eqref{errh1_errl2}. \end{enumerate}